pauldalewilliams/selinux-formula/README.rst

 TODO
 ====

-* configure local pre-commit hooks (code syntax check based on file extension, check for ugly *utf-8 mac os white space*)
+* Add setroubleshoot support

 Instructions
 ============

-1. Add this repository as a `GitFS <http://docs.saltstack.com/topics/tutorials/gitfs.html>`_ backend in your Salt master config.
+1. Fork this repository and then add your fork as a `GitFS <http://docs.saltstack.com/topics/tutorials/gitfs.html>`_ backend in your Salt master config.

 2. Configure your Pillar top file (``/srv/pillar/top.sls``), see pillar.example